davidask/StateViewController/README.md

 - Performing operations after a transition

+## Example

+In the example application included in this project the state view controller switches between two view controllers.
+Firstly, it displays and animates the transition of an activity indicator view controller while a network call is being performed.
+Once the network call is successfully completed it transitions into a state displaying a table view with the loaded content.

 ## Contribute

 Please feel welcome contributing to **StateViewController**, check the ``LICENSE`` file for more info.

 ## Credits